tel/scala-maia/README.md

 See [Architecture](../master/docs/architecture.md) for an overview of Maia's design and implementation.

+## Important note

+*Co-maintainers desired!* In order to move toward a C4-like contribution model, I need co-maintainers so that I can shed the power of merging my own code.
+It's not quite yet time to do this, but soon.
+If you're interested in GraphQL, Scala, and type-level programming (e.g. Shapeless) [contact me](mailto:me@jspha.com).

 ## Etymology

 Maia is Greek for "midwife" and name of the eldest of the Pleiades, but more